-Tip: Splash out on a meal at noma, considered by many to be the world's best restaurant (reservations can fill quickly, so try to book several months in advance).
+Top tip: Go for broke on a meal at noma, considered by many to be the world's best restaurant (reservations can fill quickly, so try to book several months in advance).

-Tip: Book accommodation ahead.
+Top tip: Book accommodation ahead.
 Day-tripping in and out on a train will lower costs considerably.